 So to avoid this happening and rust forming, keep the strings in a cool and dry location, and not in a damp basement or attic where the temperature can jump to extremes.

-If you have a guitar case then I would recommend storing them there and getting a two way humidifier like the one I talk about here, not only will it be good for your guitar it will also be good for your strings.
+If you have a guitar case then I would recommend storing them there and getting a humidifier like the Oasis OH-1 Guitar Humidifier (click here to check price on Amazon), not only will it be good for your guitar it will also be good for your strings.

 This will then mean you always have strings on backup should any break and they will be fresh and ready to go on your guitar.
 Otherwise, find somewhere in your home that is away from the extremes in temperature and humidity and you should be fine